datavis-online/datavis-online.github.io/faqs.md

 Please note that in either case each participant will complete a brief, individual reflection exercise to accompany their project.
 <p>&nbsp;</p>

-### Q: Can I visualize qualitative data?
+### Q: Can I visualise qualitative data?

-It depends, visualization is a broad field with many techniques covering many data types.
+It depends, visualisation is a broad field with many techniques covering many data types.
 For example, the course covers networks, hierarchies and set-relationships.
 If you have textual data that you are analyzing and seek to represent structures in the data and the concpets, the course can help you.

 ## Course Assessment